NourAhmadJob/Todo-task/README.md

 I made some components to help me for doing the page fast like : (TextFormField && Text)

-I did simple Ui 😊 , because i prefer do the code good not Ui (in this task)
+I did simple Ui 😊 , because i prefer do the code (Data) good not Ui (in this task)

 I used to do this task :